MicrosoftDocs/windows-dev-docs/windows-apps-src/monetize/get-started-with-microsoft-advertising-libraries.md

 keywords: windows 10, uwp, ads, advertising, get started
 ---

-# Get started with the advertising libraries
+# Get started with the Microsoft Advertising SDK

 This topic provides the information you need to get started using the Microsoft advertising libraries to add banner and interstitial ads to your apps.
 After you have read the topics in this section, move on to the [developer walkthroughs](developer-walkthroughs.md) to see examples about how to write the code that will show ads in your apps.